Banana Blueberry Muffins

 Instructions

-- Preheat the oven to 375°F and line a muffin tin with baking cups or lightly grease with butter.
+- Preheat the oven to 375°F and line a muffin tin with paper liners or lightly grease it with butter or cooking spray.

-- In a medium bowl, combine the flour, baking soda, baking powder, and salt.
+- In a medium bowl, add the flour, baking soda, baking powder, and salt, and stir until well combined.

-- In a large bowl, combine the mashed banana, melted butter, sugar, egg, and vanilla extract and beat until well combine and sugar is well incorporated.
+- In a large bowl, add the mashed banana, melted butter, sugar, egg, and vanilla extract and beat until well combined and the sugar is well incorporated.

 - Pour the flour mixture into the banana mixture, then beat or whisk until well combined.
 Depending on the ripeness of your bananas, the batter may be a little thick.
 If you find it too thick simply add a couple of tablespoons of milk to loosen it up slightly; you want the batter to be thick but not overly gloopy.

-- Add the blueberries to a small bowl, sprinkle with a tablespoon of flour and toss until well coated in flour – this will help the blueberries from sinking to the bottom of the muffins.
-Then add blueberries to the batter, leaving any excess flour behind, and fold until well combined.
+- Add blueberries to the batter and gently fold them into the mixture.
+(Note: If using frozen berries, add the blueberries to a small bowl, sprinkle with a tablespoon of flour, and toss until well coated in flour – this will help the blueberries from bleeding into the batter.
+Then add the flour-coated blueberries to the batter, leaving any excess flour behind, and fold until well combined.)

-- Spoon the batter into the muffin cups, dividing it evenly to make 12 muffins.
+- Spoon the batter across the muffin pan, dividing it evenly to make 12 muffins.

 - Transfer the muffin tin to the oven and bake for 18-20 minutes until a toothpick inserted into a muffin comes out clean.

-- Once baked, allow to cool slightly, then transfer the muffins to a cooling rack and allow to cool to room temperature.
+- Once baked, allow to cool slightly, then transfer the muffins to a wire rack and allow to cool to room temperature.

 Nutrition